andresam321/stacksync-script-executor/README.md

 # Stacksync Secure Script Executor

-This API service allows execution of arbitrary Python scripts in a secure, sandboxed environment.
+This API service enables secure execution of user-submitted Python scripts in a sandboxed environment.

-It's designed for use cases like **Stacksync**, where customers define custom logic for transforming or filtering data during real-time syncs between CRMs and databases.
+It was built for use cases like Stacksync, where customers define custom logic for transforming or filtering data during real-time syncs between CRMs and databases.

-The service uses **Flask** for the API and **nsjail** to securely execute untrusted code locally.
-In production (Cloud Run), it defaults to a lighter sandbox due to container restrictions.
+🧠 Built with Flask

+🔒 Uses nsjail for local sandboxing

+☁️ Provides a secure Cloud Run fallback with input validation

 ---